gkaissis/PriMIA/docs/HowTo.md

 - Run training on VirtualWorkers using your own data:
     - TODO: add instructions (...) populate folders etc.
+    - If you want to use more or fewer workers

 ### 3. Training using GridNodes

 - Simulate training with GridNodes using our data:
     - Run run_websocket_server.py ... (finds data automatically)
     - TODO: add instructions for GridNode
+    - If you want to use more or fewer workers

 - Run training on real servers using GridNodes and your own data:
     - run websocket server on each cloud instance (finds data automatically)
     - TODO: add instructions
+    - If you want to use more or fewer workers

 ### 4. CrypTen